Erastus Milo Cravath: Career

 Cravath became a pastor in the Congregational Church of Berlin Heights, Ohio, in what later became part of the United Church of Christ.
 He was an abolitionist.
 He entered the Union Army in December 1863, serving until the end of the war, including campaigns in Franklin and Nashville, Tennessee.

 By October 1865, Cravath had returned to Nashville.
 He became a Field Agent of the American Missionary Association (AMA), and worked to establish schools in the South for freedmen.
 He purchased land for the Fisk School, which he cofounded in 1866 with John Ogden, superintendent of education for the Freedmen's Bureau in Tennessee; and the Reverend Edward Parmelee Smith, also of the AMA.
 It accepted children and adults both for classes in various subjects, including reading, writing, and math.
 Within the first six months, the number of students climbed from 200 to 900.
 Using Fisk as his base, Cravath also started freedmen's schools at Macon, Milledgeville and Atlanta, Georgia; and at various points in Tennessee.

 In September 1866, Cravath became District Secretary of the AMA in Cincinnati, Ohio.
 By 1870, he had been promoted to Field Secretary at the AMA office in New York City.

 In 1875 Cravath returned to Fisk University as its president.
 He spent the next three years abroad touring with the Fisk Jubilee Singers to raise funds for the college.
 For more than 20 years, he led Fisk University, helping it through its growth and building campaign of the 1880s, and the steady expansion of education initiatives.

 Cravath lived in St. Charles, Minnesota, in his last years, where he died on September 4, 1900.
+Originally buried in St. Charles, his remains were later moved to Nashville National Cemetery.

 His niece Georgia Laura White taught English at Fisk from 1934 to 1936, and served on the school's board of trustees.